pndkr/mlisp/README.md

  Symbol                | yes            | no
  String                | yes            | no
  List                  | yes            | yes
- Lambda                | yes            | yes
  Weak reference **\*** | no             | no

 **\*** weak references are only used internally by the interpreter

 The _mlisp_ interpreter doesn't manage every object through reference count, some values are only copied, and _only_ the reference types are cared by the garbage collector.
 This is intended to save memory, since non-reference types are usually of similar size as pointers.

-Index types (lists and lambdas) are objects that consist of other objects embedded inside them.
+Lists are objects that consist of other objects embedded inside them.
 They can be manipulated through list access operators.

 Based on all the above, types can be put in the following hierarchy:

 - `value`
 	- `object` (reference types)
-		- `index`
 		- `list`
-			- `lambda`
 		- `symbol`
 		- `string`
 	- `c function`